Judy Garland: 1935–1938: Early years at Metro-Goldwyn-Mayer

 Her physical appearance was a dilemma for MGM.
-She was only 4 ft 11+1/2 in and her "cute" or "girl-next-door" looks did not match the glamorous persona then required of female leading performers.
+She was only 4 ft 11.5 in and her "cute" or "girl-next-door" looks did not match the glamorous persona then required of female leading performers.
 She was self-conscious and anxious about her appearance.
-Garland went to school at the studio with Ava Gardner, Lana Turner, and Elizabeth Taylor—"real beauties," said Charles Walters, who directed her in a number of films.
+Garland went to school at the studio with actresses such as Ava Gardner and Lana Turner—"real beauties," said Charles Walters, who directed her in a number of films.
 "Judy was the big money-maker at the time, a big success, but she was the ugly duckling ...
 I think it had a very damaging effect on her emotionally for a long time.
 I think it lasted forever, really."
 Her insecurity was exacerbated by the attitude of studio chief Mayer, who referred to her as his "little hunchback."

-During her early years at the studio, she was photographed and dressed in plain clothing or frilly juvenile gowns and costumes to match the "girl-next-door" image created for her.
+During her early years at MGM, she was photographed and dressed in plain clothing or frilly juvenile gowns and costumes to match the "girl-next-door" image created for her.
 She was also asked to wear removable caps on her teeth and rubberized discs to reshape her nose.

-On November 16, 1935, the young teen Garland was in the midst of preparing for a radio performance on the Shell Chateau Hour, when she learned that her father had been hospitalized with meningitis and that his medical condition had taken a turn for the worse.
+On November 16, 1935, the young teen Garland was in the midst of preparing for a radio performance on the Shell Chateau Hour when she learned that her father had been hospitalized with meningitis and that his medical condition had taken a turn for the worse.
 He died the following morning at age 49, leaving her devastated.

 Garland's song for the Shell Chateau Hour was her first professional rendition of "Zing!
-Went the Strings of My Heart," a song that became a standard in many of her concerts.
+Went the Strings of My Heart", a song that became a standard in many of her concerts.
 She performed at various studio functions and was eventually cast opposite Deanna Durbin in the musical short Every Sunday (1936).
 The film contrasted her vocal range and swing style with Durbin's operatic soprano and served as an extended screen test for them, as studio executives were questioning the wisdom of having two girl singers on the roster.